It’s funny how words trip us up.

 Libertarians believe that all churches, temples, mosques and synagogues and the like are private and neither require nor deserve any public support.
-They pay taxes: federal, provincial, local, just like any person, corporation or corner store.
+They (churches, etc) should pay taxes: federal, provincial, local, just like any person, corporation or corner store.
 They might incorporate and seek whatever protection that offers ~ less than now if real libertarians were in power ~ but that’s about it.

 Libertarians do not want the poor and elderly to starve on the streets, but they do not want the government to run social programme, any social programmes, either.
 Many libertarians support pensions into which everyone pays for so long as they work and into which governments may, when the fiscal situation allows, make some contributions; but only to a privately run, (nearly) universal pension scheme.
 But real libertarians are quite horrified at the “nanny state” that has emerged since about 1970.
 Libertarians believe that private charity should be encouraged and individuals and institutions (churches, say) that make significant charitable donations might be able to use the tax system to gain some public support.

-Libertarians would allow people to do dangerous things: drink alcohol, smoke tobacco, use recreational drugs, etc … but most would agree that when those actions harm, or threaten to harm others, including children, then the state may take some action: thus many libertarians support “sin taxes” as a way to discourage the use of dangerous substances and and many support impaired driving laws, etc. But, generally, libertarians believe that you must be left alone to make your own choices, for good or ill, and the state should neither prevent stupidity nor help when when you screw the pooch.
+Libertarians would allow people to do dangerous things: drink alcohol, smoke tobacco, use recreational drugs, etc … but most would agree that when those actions harm, or threaten to harm others, including children, then the state may take some action: thus many libertarians support “sin taxes” as a way to discourage the use of dangerous substances and and most support impaired driving laws, etc. But, generally, libertarians believe that you must be left alone to make your own choices, for good or ill, and the state should neither prevent stupidity nor help when when you screw the pooch.
 Thus, if you end up unemployed and homeless because you abuse drugs or alcohol then many libertarians would let you die in the gutter.